Unicorn 5-Speed: 1985 Toyota Celica GT-S Convertible – SOLD!

-While it may seem like eons ago that Toyota’s spunky rear-wheel drive Celica burst onto the import scene, the company has lately been making strides to routinely include a sports-themed model of some variety in the lineup.
-Still, one wonders whether the Scion FR-S or BMW-powered Supra will ever be as cool as models like this 1985 Toyota Celica GT-S convertible here on Craigslist in Deering, New Hampshire.
+While it may seem like eons ago that Toyota’s spunky rear-wheel-drive Celica burst onto the import scene, the company has lately been making strides to routinely include a sports-themed model of some variety in the lineup.
+Still, one wonders whether the Scion FR-S or BMW-powered Supra will ever be as cool as models like this 1985 Toyota Celica GT-S convertible originally found listed on Craigslist in June 2020 in Deering, New Hampshire.
 Equipped with the rare-for-a-convertible 5-speed manual gearbox, it’s far from perfect but definitely worthy of being driven as-is or restored to showroom condition.
-Checking the NADA Classic Car Price Guide reveals that a Celica convertible of this vintage in top shelf condition is worth around $7,900, or slightly below the seller’s ask of $8,500.
-If you are serious about buying this rare manual-transmission equipped Celica GT-S convertible, you can email the seller here.
+Checking the NADA Classic Car Price Guide reveals that a Celica convertible of this vintage in top condition is worth around $7,900, or slightly below the seller’s ask of $8,500.

 Here’s the seller’s description: